techmania-team/techmania/README.md

 ## Licensing
 All code and assets are released under the [MIT License](LICENSE), with the following exceptions:
-* Sound effects in [TECHMANIA/Assets/Sfx](TECHMANIA/Assets/Sfx) are acquired from external resources, which use different licenses.
-Refer to [TECHMANIA/Assets/Sfx/Attributions.md](TECHMANIA/Assets/Sfx/Attributions.md) for details.
+* Sound effects in [TECHMANIA/Assets/Sfx](TECHMANIA/Assets/Sfx) and [TECHMANIA/Assets/UI/SFX](TECHMANIA/Assets/UI/SFX) are acquired from external resources, which use different licenses.
+Refer to [TECHMANIA/Assets/Sfx/Attributions.md](TECHMANIA/Assets/Sfx/Attributions.md) and [TECHMANIA/Assets/UI/SFX/Attributions.md](TECHMANIA/Assets/UI/SFX/Attributions.md) for details.
 Please note that some licenses prohibit commercial use.
 * Some included tracks in the releases are under separate licenses:

 |Track name|License|